Postpartum Depression Resources

 - Success stories from other women and families

-The appropriate resources will depend on the severity of the condition, whether there were complications at birth or not, and other individual needs.
-Many women don’t have the support of a spouse or family members, and so different resources such as community support groups will be vital to helping women cope.
+The appropriate resources will depend on the severity of the condition, whether there were complications during birth and other individual needs.
+Many women don’t have a spouse or family’s support, so community-based resources like support groups and online forums will be vital to the healing process.

 Postpartum Depression Screening

-It’s important to know that postpartum depression can only be diagnosed by a doctor or mental health professional.
-However, there are screening tools available online to help identify symptoms and find out more about PPD before visiting the doctor.
+Postpartum depression can only be diagnosed by a doctor or mental health professional.
+However, screening tools are available online to help identify symptoms and learn more about the condition before seeing a doctor.

 Postpartum depression screening tools include: